-This function allows the condensing pressure's reference value to vary within a defined range.
-The reference varies according to the outdoor temperature and the connected compressor capacity.
+This function allows the condensing pressure's reference value to vary according to the outdoor temperature within a defined area.
 By combining floating condensing pressure with electronic expansion valves a lot of energy saving can be achieved.
 The electronic expansion valves enables the controller to decrease the condensing pressure according to outdoor temperature and thereby reduce energy consumption by around 2% for each degree the temperature can be decreased.